CloudReactor/cloudreactor-python-ecs-quickstart/README.md

 6. Modify `deploy/vars/<environment>.yml` to contain your CloudReactor API key
 7. To deploy,

-    ./deploy.sh <environment> [task_names]
+    ./deploy.sh `<environment>` [task_names]

-where <environment> is a required argument, which is the name of the Run Environment. `[task_names]` is an optional argument, which is a comma-separated list of tasks to be deployed.
+where `<environment>` is a required argument, which is the name of the Run Environment. `[task_names]` is an optional argument, which is a comma-separated list of tasks to be deployed.
 In this project, this can be one or more of "main", "file_io", etc, separated by commas.
 If `[task_names]` is omitted, all tasks will be deployed.

 ## The example tasks

-Successfully deploying this example project will a create two ECS tasks which are listed in `deploy/common.yml`.
+Successfully deploying this example project will create two ECS tasks which are listed in `deploy/common.yml`.
 They have the following behavior:

 * *task_1* also prints 30 numbers and exits successfully.
 While it does so, it updates the successful count and the last status message that is shown in